MislavJaksic/Real-Estate-Valuator/Docs/README.md

 ### Requirements and functionalities

-Scrape real estate data from websites. (optional) Store data for analysis.
+Scrape real estate data from websites.
+Store data for analysis.
 Deleted data after it has been analysed.
 Load data into data analysis tool.